Samvel Babayan in a cage during a court hearing, October 2025

 Investigating:

-SC for the ROPD of the Investigative Department of the Ministry of Internal Affairs of Russia in Samara
+Investigating Unit for investigating especially important cases of the Investigative Directorate of the Ministry of Internal Affairs of Russia for Samara

 Articles of Criminal Code of Russian Federation: